*This post may contain affiliate links. Please see my disclosure for more details!*

 For the buttercream, I did a simple chocolate buttercream again with unsalted block butter, icing sugar and cocoa powder – I flavoured mine with a little vanilla extract but this is optional as always.
 I just find it adds a different level of sweetness when it comes to the frosting with cocoa powder, and I love it.

-To pipe my buttercream onto my cakes I used a jumbo round nozzle as it really doesn’t have to be that pretty.
+To pipe my buttercream onto my carrot patch cupcakes, I used a jumbo round nozzle as it really doesn’t have to be that pretty.
 You basically need to make sure that you pipe directly downwards to create a large blob of buttercream on each cupcake – and then you smush the buttercream anyway.

 And finally for the carrots to create these carrot patch cupcakes… if it wasn’t obvious enough already, they are strawberries.
 It’s a classic alternative to create something sweet compared to using an actual carrot – chocolate coated strawberries!
 They’re fun, they are cute, and they work PERFECTLY for these cupcakes.